jysandy/sharkviewer/README.txt

 Then simply build and run.
 To move the camera, use the WASD keys.
 Hold LMB and move the mouse to rotate the camera.
 Press Alt+Enter to go into fullscreen mode.

+NOTE: I did NOT write the DirectXTK project.
+It's an open source library which I included in the repository for convenience.
+I wrote the other two projects though :P